m-r-hunt/m-r-hunt.github.io/_posts/2026-01-01-gba-dev-log.md

 - Working on tracking creeps properly and making animation data driven

+## 18/1/26

+- Tweaking animation, actually get it to move around

 ## Current TODOS/Possible tasks

 - Draw an enemy with animation to move between tiles